Yuvalbet/Coup/README.md

 Using Doctest framework, we test the core game engine, turn mechanics, player state transitions, and unique behaviors of each role.

-## Testing

-Tests are structured with one `TEST_CASE` per class, using `SUBCASE`s to isolate different behaviors and edge cases.
-Roles and game mechanics are verified independently and in combination to ensure robust logic.

----

 ## Valgrind

 Valgrind is used to detect memory leaks and invalid memory use.